dojot/docs/source/architecture.rst

 *************************

 This component is responsible for assigning identities to devices, such identities are represented in the form of `x.509`_ certificates.
-This behaves similarly to a *Certificate Authority* (`CA`_), where it is possible to submit a `CSR`_ and receive a certificate back.
+It behaves similarly to a *Certificate Authority* (`CA`_), where it is possible to submit a `CSR`_ and receive a certificate back.
 Once the certificate has been installed on the device, it is possible to